Kabul: 20th century

-Having become an established bazaar city, leather and textile industries developed by 1916.
+In Kabul, an established bazaar city, leather and textile industries developed by 1916.
 The majority of the population was concentrated on the south side of the river.

-Kabul modernised throughout the regime of King Habibullah Khan, with the introduction of electricity, telephone, and a postal service.
+The city was modernised throughout the regime of King Habibullah Khan, with the introduction of electricity, telephone, and a postal service.
 The first modern high school, Habibia, was established in 1903.
 In 1919, after the Third Anglo-Afghan War, King Amanullah Khan announced Afghanistan's independence in foreign affairs at Eidgah Mosque in Kabul.
-Amanullah was reform-minded and he had a plan to build a new capital city on land about 6 km away from Kabul.
-This area was named Darulaman and it consisted of the famous Darul Aman Palace, where he later resided.
+Amanullah was reform-minded and he had a plan to build a new capital city on land 6 km from Kabul.
+This area, named Darulaman, consisted of the famous Darul Aman Palace, where he later resided.
 Many educational institutions were founded in Kabul during the 1920s.
-In 1929 King Amanullah left Kabul due to a local uprising orchestrated by Habibullah Kalakani, but he himself was imprisoned and executed after nine months in power by King Nader Khan.
-Three years later, in 1933, the new king was assassinated during an award ceremony inside a school in Kabul.
+In 1929 King Amanullah left Kabul after a local uprising orchestrated by Habibullah Kalakani, but he was imprisoned and executed after nine months in power by King Nader Khan.
+Three years later, in 1933, the new king was assassinated during an award ceremony in a school in Kabul.
 The throne was left to his 19-year-old son, Zahir Shah, who became the last King of Afghanistan.
 Unlike Amanullah Khan, Nader Khan and Zahir Shah had no plans to create a new capital city, and thus Kabul remained the country's seat of government.

-During the inter-war period France and Germany helped develop the country and maintained high schools and lycees in the capital, providing education for the children of the city's elite families.
-Kabul University opened in 1932 and by the 1960s western educated Afghans made up the majority of teachers.
-By the 1960s the majority of instructors at the university had degrees from Western universities.
+During the inter-war period, France and Germany helped to develop the country and maintained high schools and lycees in the capital, providing education for the children of the city's elite families.
+Kabul University opened in 1932, and by the 1960s the majority of teachers were western educated Afghans and the majority of instructors at the university had degrees from Western universities.

 Kabul's only railway service, the Kabul–Darulaman Tramway, operated for six years from 1923 to 1929.

-When Zahir Shah took power in 1933 Kabul had the only 6 mi of rail in the country and the country had few internal telegraphs, phone lines or roads.
-Zahir turned to the Japanese, Germans and Italians for help developing a modern transportation and communication network.
-A radio tower built by the Germans in 1937 in Kabul allowed instant communication with outlying villages.
+When Zahir Shah took power in 1933, Kabul had the only 6 mi of rail and the country had few internal telegraphs, phone lines or roads.
+Zahir turned to the Japanese, Germans and Italians for help in developing a modern transportation and communications network.
+A radio tower built in Kabul by the Germans in 1937 provided communication with outlying villages.
 A national bank and state cartels were organised to allow for economic modernisation.
-Textile mills, power plants, carpet and furniture factories were also built in Kabul, providing much-needed manufacturing and infrastructure.
+Textile mills, power plants, carpet and furniture factories were built in Kabul, providing much-needed manufacturing and infrastructure.